Planning a southern getaway and wondering whether Savannah or Charleston is the right city for you?

 … phenomenal Lowcountry food.

-While Charleston’s food scene might be a smidge more celebrated on the upper end of the spectrum (their chefs have racked up more awards), you will absolutely eat some of the best food of your life in either Savannah or Charleston.
+While Charleston’s food scene might be a smidge more celebrated on the upper end of the spectrum (their chefs have racked up more awards), you will absolutely eat some of the best food of your life whether you visit Savannah or Charleston.

 Both cities have an incredible selection of Lowcountry restaurants to choose from, across all price points, and when it comes to eating great southern food, you absolutely cannot go wrong with either place.